golubitsky/blog/_posts/2022-09-25-Stockhausen.md

   - [Tritonal & Henry Dark - Shivohum](https://www.youtube.com/watch?v=0MXlE1ZHHgc) — I got into this track a couple years ago.
 It contains a mantra at its core:
     - "Brahma, Vishnu, Maheshwara, Shivoham Shivoham Shivaya" which (roughly) means "creator, preserver, destroyer, I am that, I am that, innerself"

-Reading from _Stockhausen, Conversations with the composer_, quoting directly from Part 1 (1971):
+Reading from _Stockhausen, Conversations with the composer_, quoting directly from Part 1 (1971).
+A prelude:

+> I recall a meeting with a young girl after having played _Hymnen_ in Mexico City in 1968.
+She was about twelve years old. ...
+She said, "I have one question, Mr. Stockhausen.
+Do you think that we have to go through this degree of destruction before we're reborn?"
+She said it in particular about the Fourth Region.
+And that young girl touched me in the inner of my being.
+I said, "I think so."
+So she must must have felt something very important that the music woke up in her.

+Towards the universal:

 > If I'm born in order to know only America, Japan, Bali, and India but not all the other things, then what are they made for?
 What are they for?